JSW MG Motor India Pvt Ltd | |

 The whole subsidiary was setup in the year 2017 by SAIC Motor and began its sales and manufacturing operations in 2019 from an old General Motors facility in Halol, Gujarat.[5]
 The company was intended to allocate $650 million for investment, however the Government of India aimed to restrict funding from Beijing following a conflict in 2020 between troops of both nations along their disputed Himalayan boundary.[6]

-In May 2023, in its attempt to support localization, MG Motor India decided to raise capital for funding its expansion in the country by tapping into Indian capital markets and reducing shareholding of parent organization SAIC.[7]
+In May 2023, due to interventionist market policy by the Indian government, SAIC was forced to reduce shareholding in the venture.[7]
 [8] By November 2023, the company entered into a strategic joint venture with JSW Group, which allowed latter to acquire 35% in the company.
-Further, IndoEdge India Fund bought an 8% stake, while a dealer trust as well as an employee stock ownership plan, acquired 3% and 5% stakes, respectively.[9]
+Further, IndoEdge India Fund bought an 8% stake, while a dealer trust as well as an employee stock ownership plan, acquired 3% and 5% stakes, respectively, leaving SAIC with just 49% stake.[9]

 JSW MG Motor India operates one manufacturing plant in the country, located in Halol, Gujarat.
 The plant has a capacity of 80,000 units per year and was previously owned by General Motors India, which halted its sales operations in India at the end of 2017.[10]
 MG Motor India has invested more than crore in revamping the 178 acre facility after its takeover from General Motors.